ItzTas/TSTS-telegram-bot/README.md

 ## How to run

+CAT_API_KEY=live_7f20ZpVpq1T72ritRBoy0DG3yGtRqx3BxfXxBj5rrGNOBDOK3FbFFmoi4LFqwtt8
-first you need to get a [telegram token](https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token) and set it into your enviroment then just run the scripts/run.sh in the root of the project and voila! the bot is running
+first you need to get a [telegram token](https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token) as TELEGRAM_BOT_TOKEN and a [cat api key](https://thecatapi.com) as and set it into your enviroment then just run the scripts/run.sh in the root of the project and voila! the bot is running

+to activate the ai you need to run artificial_inteligence/scripts/run_server.sh

 ## comands and chat